Sandared/enroutemwe/_documentation/tutorials/quick_start/prerequisites.md

 ---
 title: Prerequisites
-description: Before you start any of the tutorials you must prepare your environment so that the right tools are installed.
 layout: nested
+description: Before you start the tutorial you must prepare your environment so that the right tools are installed.
 ---

 # Prerequisites